brc20pm/documentation/docs/monetization.md

 ### On Mainnet

 **deploy**
-- 10000 address(0)s will be charged as a fee, regardless of the size of the bytecode to be deployed
+- 10000 Satoshi will be charged as a fee, regardless of the size of the bytecode to be deployed

 **send**
-- 1000 address(0)s will be charged as a fee, regardless of the size of the bytecode to be executed
+- 1000 Satoshi will be charged as a fee, regardless of the size of the bytecode to be executed

 ### On Testnet

 **deploy**
-- 1000 address(0)s will be charged as a fee, regardless of the size of the bytecode to be deployed
+- 1000 Satoshi will be charged as a fee, regardless of the size of the bytecode to be deployed

 **send**
-- 1000 address(0)s will be charged as a fee, regardless of the size of the bytecode to be executed
+- 1000 Satoshi will be charged as a fee, regardless of the size of the bytecode to be executed

 ## Target address